BEN'S UNNECESSARILY COMPLICATED AMPLIFIER

 After rectification, 560V and -100V are sent to the amplifier chassis to be conditioned further.
 A 12V supply is also sent, as well as the 6.3V AC for the tube heaters.

 When the transformer is powered on and rectified, huge currents flow into the capacitors until they are charged.
 This can actually cause the house lights to dim.
 To mitigate this somewhat, Relay 1 is energized first, which means the current going into the transformer is limited by the 25W 12 ohm resistor.
-After a period of milliseconds (I haven't decided exactly how much yet), relay 1 shuts off and relay 2 is energized which allow full current to flow into the transformer.
+After a period of 150 milliseconds, relay 1 shuts off and relay 2 is energized which allow full current to flow into the transformer.
 Red and Green LED's show the progress of this startup.

 COMPENSATION NETWORK